Best Tension Headache Relief Pressure Points

 It can relieve tension headaches by applying pressure to certain pressure spots on the hands.
 The webbing has a noticeable pressure point between the thumb and index finger.

-Headache pain can be efficiently relieved by exerting firm pressure and rubbing this area.
-Spend a few minutes massaging the webbing in a circular motion using your opposing thumb and index finger to compress and press.
+Exerting firm pressure and rubbing this area can efficiently relieve headache pain.
+Spend a few minutes massaging the webbing in a circular motion, using your opposing thumb and index finger to compress and press.

-Put your attention on putting on a little to moderate amount of comfortable pressure, and if needed, progressively raise it.
+Focus on applying a little to moderate amount of comfortable pressure, and if needed, progressively raise it.

-In traditional Chinese medicine, this pressure point is linked to the large intestine meridian; activating it may assist in easing muscle tension and encourage general relaxation.
+This pressure point is linked to the large intestine meridian in Traditional Chinese Medicine.
+Activating it may help ease muscle tension and encourage general relaxation.

 Breathe deeply and slowly while massaging the webbing to promote peace and relieve any stress that has built up.